TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

 .. _columns-inline-examples-asymmetric-mm:

-Example “attributes on anti-symmetric intermediate table”:
+Example "attributes on anti-symmetric intermediate table":
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example combines companies with persons (employees) using an
 intermediate table.
 It is also possible to add attributes to every
-relation – in this example, an attribute “jobtype” on the
+relation – in this example, an attribute "jobtype" on the
-“person\_company” table is defined.
+"person\_company" table is defined.
 It is also possible to look at the
 relation from both sides (parent and child). ::

    $TCA['person'] = array(